 Doing great things.

-- Over 6.7 Million home-delivered meals were provided to home bound individuals and those self-isolating due to the pandemic
+- 6,710,463 meals were delivered or picked up from Senior Centers were provided to home bound individuals and those self-isolating due to the pandemic

 Service.
 Information.
 Advocacy.